 Of course, it’s the start of the school holidays too, which means there are lots of fun things happening for families later in the month.
 School holiday activities take place at attractions all over the Isle of Wight and in the evenings they come alive!

-How about Blackgang Chine’s Summer Fest (Wednesdays from 30 July 2025)?
-As well as the amazing rides at theme park, families can enjoy an evening of fireworks, foam parties and a house DJ.
-At Tapnell Farm’s Moo Mania kids can enjoy an epic rave on Tuesday nights from 29 July.
+For starters, how about Blackgang Chine’s Summer Fest (Wednesdays during the school holidays)?
+As well as the amazing rides at theme park, families can enjoy an evening of fireworks, foam parties and a live DJ.
+Tapnell Farm is host to AJ’s Summer party (Tuesdays and Thursdays during the school holidays) where families can enjoy music, games, puppets shows, dance competitions, plus the big rave and balloon drop from 28 July onwards.

 Visiting at a different time of year?
 Find out what else you can do during your time on the Isle of Wight on our Things to Do web pages.